Please note: You are now making an order on behalf of a user.

 • Chemical-Resistant Measuring Cups

-To accurately mix and add your solution to the hot tub.
+You will need these to accurately measure the product amounts.
 For dosage, scroll to the bottom of this blog!

 • Hot Tub Test Strips